VCGithubCode/access-granted/README.md

 ## Development Process

 The development of our project is guided by a structured yet adaptable approach, allowing us to respond to changes and feedback while staying focused on our objectives.
-Our methodology prioritizes collaboration, iterative progress, and transparency, both within the development team and with our stakeholders. [canvas](https://code-institute-room.slack.com/canvas/C080JB3ETHU)
+Our methodology prioritizes collaboration, iterative progress, and transparency, both within the development team and with our stakeholders.
+[Canvas Linka](https://code-institute-room.slack.com/canvas/C080JB3ETHU) [Timetable-Spread-Sheet](https://docs.google.com/spreadsheets/d/1kSje2-_5VTnPjMLzmP3im51LTZMLxkXxOzJhUp8aMd4/edit?gid=0#gid=0)

 *<span style="color: blue;">[Back to Content](#content)</span>*